EricFrederic/power-bi-aviation-case-study/README.md

 ## Key Findings & Insights

-- **83.5% overall placement rate** — 167 of 200 trainees placed across 25 airline partners, establishing a strong performance benchmark for the academy.
+- **83.5% overall placement rate**.
+167 of 200 trainees placed across 25 airline partners, establishing a strong performance benchmark for the academy.

 - **Instructor assignment is the strongest predictor of placement success.** Charlotte Brooks and Mia Collins achieved 96.6% placement rates while Daniel Cooper achieved 67.9% — a 28.7 percentage point gap that warrants immediate attention and further investigation.